Behaviour

 • A safe space your child can access without needing to ask

-• A key adult who your child trusts and who is their point of contact
+• A key adult your child trusts as their point of contact

 • Advance warning of changes (cover teachers, timetable swaps, fire drills where possible)

-• A graduated return plan if your child has been absent, agreed collaboratively and reviewed regularly
+• A graduated return plan, agreed collaboratively and reviewed regularly

 • An educational psychology referral via the local authority